cloudbr34k84/travel_app/_tasks_ideas/tasks/todo/tasks_acommodation.md

 JSDoc covering form validation philosophy and usage patterns.

 ---

-Let me know when you’re ready for me to help generate these directly into the appropriate files or if you’d like to chain these into a single multi-step refactor prompt.

----

-## Prompt 2 – Add Accommodation Modal Fields & Validation
+# Prompt 2 – Add Accommodation Modal Fields & Validation
 ### Instructions
 Review the Add Accommodation modal and verify:
 - It contains the following fields with correct types: